 • how incorporating sustainability in investments relates to fulfilling its fiduciary duties or equivalent obligations.
-Describ XX.0.4 ch to incorporating sustainability in investments, including: 700.0.4 approu. minimum standards and exclusion policies; • how it uses sustainability-related information in investment decisions, particularly in research, valuation, and portfolio construction through methods such as norms-based, negative, and positive screening; • how its investment objectives are linked to investment instruments with a specific sustainability focus (e.g., green bonds), with a percentage breakdown of assets under management and the criteria for specifying the instruments (e.g., ICMA guidelines); . • thematic investment and impact investment products, with a percentage breakdown of assets under management. the governance bodies and roles responsible for overseeing and XX.0.5 implem enting the incorporation of sustainability in investments, including: • their competencies regarding sustainable development; • the number of employees with formal responsibilities on sustainability incorporation and the percentage of these compared to the organization's • total number of employees; • the number of employees with formal responsibilities on investee stewardship and the percentage of these compared to the organization's total number of employees; • how their remuneration policies and performance reviews align with the organization's sustainable investment objectives and any differences in incentive structures and performance reviews across teams, particularly investment and stewardship teams.
-Doscrib XX.0.6 es at the investment portfolio level, including: XX.0.0 • the sectors, geographic locations, and any other factors that inform the process; the material topics associated with these sectors, geographic locations, and other factors.
-Describ XX.0.7 es at the individual investment level, including: 707.0.7 • how the process differs by relevant categories, such as asset class and investment size; • frequencies at which the process is applied to relevant categories such as asset classes and investment sizes, and the rationale for these frequencies; • how the organization integrates the findings in the decision-making for new and existing investments; • how the organization assesses its involvement with actual negative impacts of its investees (see Box 1 in this Standard); • whether and how the process of identifying and assessing impacts differs by material topic.
-Describ 1, XX.0.8 the criteria for selecting investees for stewardship; • the practices used, including collective and direct engagement, and how 1 they differ by relevant categories such as asset class and investment size; • how direct engagement with investees is defined; • the number of investees the organization directly engaged with for each material topic; • where actions taken to address negative impacts do not lead to desired changes, the escalation processes used, including adjusted investment and 1 divestment; • whether and how the approach to investee stewardship differs by material topic;
+Describ XX.0.4 ch to incorporating sustainability in investments, including: 700.4 approu. minimum standards and exclusion policies; • how it uses sustainability-related information in investment decisions, particularly in research, valuation, and portfolio construction through methods such as norms-based, negative, and positive screening; • how its investment objectives are linked to investment instruments with a specific sustainability focus (e.g., green bonds), with a percentage breakdown of assets under management and the criteria for specifying the instruments (e.g., ICMA guidelines); . • thematic investment and impact investment products, with a percentage breakdown of assets under management. the governance bodies and roles responsible for overseeing and XX.0.5 implem enting the incorporation of sustainability in investments, including: • their competencies regarding sustainable development; • the number of employees with formal responsibilities on sustainability incorporation and the percentage of these compared to the organization's • total number of employees; • the number of employees with formal responsibilities on investee stewardship and the percentage of these compared to the organization's total number of employees; • how their remuneration policies and performance reviews align with the organization's sustainable investment objectives and any differences in incentive structures and performance reviews across teams, particularly Dagarib investment and stewardship teams.
+XX.0.6 · · · · · · · · · · · · · · · · · · · AA.U.6 es at the investment portfolio level, including: • the sectors, geographic locations, and any other factors that inform the process; • the material topics associated with these sectors, geographic locations, and other factors.
+Doccrib XX.0.7 e the process to identify and assess actual and potential impacts from es at the individual investment level, including: AA.U.1 • how the process differs by relevant categories, such as asset class and • investment size; frequencies at which the process is applied to relevant categories such as asset classes and investment sizes, and the rationale for these frequencies; • how the organization integrates the findings in the decision-making for new and existing investments; • how the organization assesses its involvement with actual negative impacts of its investees (see Box 1 in this Standard); • whether and how the process of identifying and assessing impacts differs by material topic.
+Describ e the approach to investee stewardship, including: XX.0.8 the criteria for selecting investees for stewardship; • the practices used, including collective and direct engagement, and how they differ by relevant categories such as asset class and investment size; • how direct engagement with investees is defined; • the number of investees the organization directly engaged with for each material topic; • where actions taken to address negative impacts do not lead to desired changes, the escalation processes used, including adjusted investment and 1 divestment; • whether and how the approach to investee stewardship differs by material topic;